cryu854/FastStyle/README.md

 ### Requirements
 You will need the following to run the above:
-- TensorFlow 2.0 ↑
+- TensorFlow >= 2.0
-- Python 2.7.9, Pillow 3.4.2, scipy 0.18.1, numpy 1.11.2
+- Python 3.7.5, Pillow 7.0.0, numpy 1.18
-- If you want to train (and don't want to wait for 4 months):
+- If you want to train (and don't want to wait too long):
   - A decent GPU
   - All the required NVIDIA software to run TF on a GPU (cuda, etc)

 ### Attributions/Thanks
 - Some readme/docs formatting was borrowed from Logan Engstrom's [fast-style-transfer](https://github.com/lengstrom/fast-style-transfer)
-- Some code was borrowed from TensorFlow's official documents [Neural style transfer](https://www.tensorflow.org/tutorials/generative/style_transfer)
+- Some code was borrowed from TensorFlow documentation [Neural style transfer](https://www.tensorflow.org/tutorials/generative/style_transfer)